Nominees revealed for the 2025 Newcombe Medal

 ADAM WALTON

 Queensland’s Adam Walton made a major impact on the ATP Tour in 2025, highlighted by a stunning upset over former world No.1 Daniil Medvedev in the second round of the Cincinnati Masters – the biggest win of his career.
-Walton also made his Grand Slam main draw debut at the Australian Open, pushing Quentin Halys in a tight first-round battle, and returned to the US Open where he faced Ugo Humbert in another competitive showing.
+Walton, who made his Grand Slam main draw debut at the Australian Open last year, pushed Quentin Halys in a tight first-round battle at AO 2025 and returned to the US Open where he faced Ugo Humbert in another competitive showing.
 His fearless performances on the big stage have marked him as one of Australia’s most promising rising stars.
 This is Walton’s first Newcombe Medal nomination.

 “I’m really honoured to be nominated alongside so many great players – it's been an awesome year and I’m so grateful for all the support from my coaches, family and Tennis Australia,” Walton said.